ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 POST /updateConsent/{requesterDomain}
 ~~~

-A `requestContent` request is used by one provider to request explicit
+A `requestConsent` request is used by one provider to request explicit
 consent from a target user at another provider to fetch the target's
 KeyPackages (which is a prerequisite for adding the target to a group); or
 to cancel that request.